A DISEASE in the PUBLIC MIND: A NEW UNDERSTANDING of WHY WE FOUGHT the CIVIL WAR (audiobook) by Thomas Fleming

 Unabridged

 Thomas Fleming readily admits that he mostly writes about the era of the American Revolution (such as his excellent book Liberty!
-The American Revolution) but he felt compelled to make a long commentary on the origins of the Civil War by writing this book - a lengthy commentary that is interesting
+The American Revolution) but he felt compelled to make a long commentary on the origins of the Civil War by writing A Disease in the Public Mind.

 Fleming's take on the causes of the war are based on a comment from James Buchanan's that the furor over slavery was a "disease in the public mind."